 The budgetary comparison and related disclosures are reported as Other Information.
-During the year ended June 30, 2023, disbursements exceeded the amounts budgeted in the public safety, culture and recreation, general government, capital projects and business type activities functions prior to the budget amendment and in the public works, general government and capital projects functions at year end.
+During the year ended June 30, 2024, disbursements exceeded the amounts budgeted in the culture and recreation and business type activities functions prior to the budget amendment.

 (2) Cash and Pooled Investments